Blue Angels announce first female demonstration pilot - NewsBreak

 PENSACOLA, Fla. ( WKRG ) — The United States Navy has announced their 2023 Blue Angels officers, including their first-ever female demonstration pilot.

 Six new officers will join the U.S. Navy Flight Demonstration Squadron team for the 2023 air show.
-Among the six officers:Pensacola Blue Wahoos stadium advances to final four for ‘best ballparks’
+Among the six officers:4 women allege sexual assault by ICE detention center nurse

 - two are F/A-18E/F Super Hornet pilots